opf/openproject/docs/system-admin-guide/authentication/README.md

 | [LDAP authentication](ldap-authentication)                   | How to set up LDAP authentication in OpenProject?            |
 | [LDAP group synchronization](ldap-authentication/ldap-group-synchronization) | How to configure LDAP group synchronization in OpenProject (Premium feature)? |

+## Frequently asked questions (FAQ)

+### Which authentication provider are supported for single sign-on?

+We do support the main authentication provider, such as CAS, SAML, OpenID Connect, Kerberos, and Okta.
+Please note that single sign-on is a premium feature and can only be activated for the Cloud Edition and the Enterprise Edition.